Outsourced Fulfilment Guide

 Ryan Casas, COO of iloveplum

-If you fulfill orders in-house, you are limited to shipping orders from one location, which can be more expensive and lead to longer transit times for customers who are farther away.
+If you fulfil orders in-house, you are limited to shipping orders from one location, which can be more expensive and lead to longer transit times for customers who are farther away.
 To meet customer expectations around affordable 2-day delivery and even same-day shipping, this won’t cut it.

 across the country means your products are already stored near your customers, so you’re shipping to lowershipping zones